arangodb/docs-hugo/site/content/3.12/index-and-search/indexing/index-basics.md

 menuTitle: Index Basics
 weight: 5
 description: >-
-  Indexes allow fast access to documents, provided the indexed attribute(s) are used in a query
+  Indexes allow fast access to documents by maintaining special data structures to accelerate queries that use indexed attributes
 archetype: default
 ---
+{{< description >}}

-Indexes allow fast access to documents, provided the indexed attribute(s) are used in a query.
-While ArangoDB automatically indexes some system attributes, users are free to create extra indexes on non-system attributes of documents.
+ArangoDB automatically indexes some system attributes but you are free to create additional indexes on other attributes of documents.
+You generally need to strike a balance between creating indexes for often-used attributes to improve the performance of read queries and the cost that indexes incur during writes to maintain them.

 User-defined indexes can be created on collection level.
 Most user-defined indexes can be created by specifying the names of the index attributes.